jclwilson/jclwilson.github.io/_posts/2018-06-29-luigi-ghirri-the-map-and-the-territory-mack-paper-journal.md

 ---
-title: Luigi Ghirri: The Map and the Territory
+title: "Luigi Ghirri: The Map and the Territory"
 layout: post
 redirect_from:
 cdn-image: luigi-ghirri-diaframma